MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/vpngateway.md

 The VPN Gateway connection is established.

-## Log in to the VM
+## Log in to the virtual machine

-- Log in to VM with private IP through the SSH key.
+- Log in to virtual machine with private IP through the SSH key.

 - Run this command to set the password authentication: